Underground ComicsJohn Haber

 Carroll did become a modern in the end, but the hard way, starting with a harsh backlash.
 The theater now earned an R rating.
 Those nude photographs—yes, all four of them—sure look suspicious.
 From the first daguerreotypes, photography had served as erotica.
 The male gaze, feminists have argued, dominates art up through Modernism.
 With Carroll, a man who never married turns his gaze on childhood.
 People who grew up on Alice still shy away from him as sexist or creepy.

 However, also as part of the postmodern critique, artists are helping to recover Carroll for today.
 Painters and photographers have returned to Surrealism and its objects of desire, but without its aura of impulsive naturalism.
 They have taken sex and sensation alike as theater, and Carroll suddenly fits right in.
-Two summers ago, he and another English photographer, Juliet Cameron Mitchell, anchored a show called "Visions of Childhood," right up there with artists of today.
+Two summers ago, he and another English photographer, Juliet Margaret Cameron, anchored a show called "Visions of Childhood," right up there with artists of today.

 From the past into history